parafovea/fovea/annotation-tool/test/README.md

 - Redis (with tmpfs for speed)

 Database migrations run automatically via `npx prisma migrate deploy` before tests.

+**Important:** E2E tests currently run with `workers: 1` (serial execution) to avoid race conditions in single-user mode.
+This is a temporary workaround.
+See `test/e2e/README.md` for details on test isolation and the planned migration to worker-specific test users for parallel execution.

 ## Shared Resources